-Fig. 1. (a) A hazy aerial image. (b) The aerial image after haze removal.
+Fig. 1. (a) A hazy aerial image. (b) The aerial image after automatic haze removal.

 Fig. 2. (a) Another hazy aerial image. (b) The aerial image after haze removal.